-- VAT incurred on the purchases of services and other assets isnot recoverable from the taxation authority, in which case VAT is recognised as part of the cost of acquisition of the asset or as part of the expense items as applicable; and - (ii) Receivables and payables are stated with the amount of VAT included.
+- VAT incurred on the purchases of services and other assets is not recoverable from the taxation authority, in which case VAT is recognised as part of the cost of acquisition of the asset or as part of the expense items as applicable; and - (ii) Receivables and payables are stated with the amount of VAT included.

-Land use right tax and other taxes are not based on taxable profits and are recognised within the administrative and other expenses line in the consolidated income statements.
+Land use right tax and other taxes are not based on taxable profits and are recognised within the administrative and other expenses line in the consolidated statement of profit or loss.

-4.12 Contingent liabilities and contingent assets
+5.13 Contingent liabilities and contingent assets

 A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the control of the Group or a present obligation that is not recognised because it is not probable that an outflow of resources will be required to settle the obligation.
 A contingent liability also arises in extremely rare cases where there is a liability that cannot be recognised because it cannot be measured reliably.
-The Group does not recognise a contingent liability but discloses its existence in the consolidated financial statements.
+The Group does not recognise a contingent liability but discloses its existence in the notes of the consolidated financial statement.